Body-led clarity for sensitive professionals.

 The psychic psychologist.

-And if you’re lucky enough, at the end of all of that you leave with your heart intact — and the knowledge and skills to help others and make a decent living doing it.
+And if you’re lucky, you leave with your heart intact—and the skills to help others and make a living doing it.

 But sometimes...